A nano aquarium is the perfect small tank that will fit pretty much anywhere in your home or office.

 This nano aquarium has two different LED settings, each one to mimic daylight and moonlight.
 The lighting system is energy efficient and is mounted on a hinged rail.

-With curved glass sides, the top of the aquarium is a sliding glass canopy which allows you to easily open and close the lid during feeding time and for routine maintenance.
+With curved glass sides, the top of the aquarium is a sliding glass canopy that allows you to easily open and close the lid during feeding time and for routine maintenance.

 - This aquarium is simple to set up.